loksonarius/nixin/README.md

 In my head, a role is a logical grouping of configurations that accomplish a goal across various system types.
 For example, the `users/danh` role represents everything involved in configuring access for my user across hosts, including both OS configs as well as my personal preferences and dotfiles.

+That is, a role isn't a nix module at all, but instead a logical grouping of modules.
+This primarily due to there being various kinds of configurations that are all necessary to accomplish broader goals on a system.

-The way these configurations are accessed is by directly importing the module matching the type of the calling config.
-In other words, a nix-darwin `darwinSystem` would import the `users/danh/darwin` module and a home-manager `homeManagerConfiguration` would import the `users/danh/home` module.
+The different configuration types are accessed is by directly importing the module matching the type of the calling config.
+In other words, a nix-darwin `darwinSystem` would import the `./modules/users/darwin.nix` module and a home-manager `homeManagerConfiguration` would import the `./modules/users/home.nix` module.

 ### Outputs